Amanda Ngabirano: Career

-While an undergraduate at Makerere, she anchored the news in Kiswahili on Uganda Television (UTV), twice a week, at USh20,000 (approx. US$12 at that time), per session.
-She began lecturing at Makerere in 2006, on a part-time basis.
-She was appointed as a full-time lecturer in 2010.
+While an undergraduate at Makerere, Ngabirano anchored the news in Kiswahili on Uganda Television (UTV) twice a week.
+She began lecturing at Makerere in 2006 on a part-time basis.
+She was appointed a full-time lecturer in 2010.

-She picked interest in bicycling as a mode of urban transportation, while pursuing her master's degree in Europe.
-She bought a bicycle and began cycling back and forth between her off-campus residence and the university.
+While pursuing her master's degree in Europe, she bought a bicycle and began cycling back and forth between her off-campus residence and the university.
 For the thesis of her master's degree, she selected "Integrating Bicycle Transport in City Planning: A Case Study of Kampala City".
 She carried out her research by interviewing bicyclists on the streets of Kampala.

-An idea that she developed, which her supervisor at university thought was impractical, was accepted by the Kampala Capital City Authority (KCCA).
+An idea that she developed, which her supervisor at university thought was impractical, was accepted by the Kampala Capital City Authority.
 A major road in the city was reserved for pedestrians, wheelchairs and bicyclist, blocking out motorized transport.
 The road is called Namirembe Road.

-Family

-She is a married mother of two children, one daughter born circa 2000 and one son born circa 2006.
+Academic research

+Some of Ngabirano's work includes (1) Transforming urban planning processes and outcomes through creative methods.
+(2) Inclusive climate resilient transport challenges in Africa.

-Other considerations
+Other work

-In December 2021, she was appointed as the substantive Chairperson of the National Physical Planning Board- Uganda (NPPB).
-She had occupied the position in acting capacity from 4 July 2020.
+In December 2021, she was appointed the chairperson of the National Physical Planning Board- Uganda She had occupied the position in an acting capacity from 4 July 2020.

 She previously served as the vice president of the World Cycling Alliance.
 She is a member of the consultative forum to unite Ugandan taxi operators under a single organization.
 She is the African partner for Move Mobility, an organization based in Deventer, Netherlands.
 She is a member of Collaboration for Active Mobility in Africa (CAMA).
 She is the Ugandan coordinator for High Volume Transport Applied Research Programme.

+Personal life

+She is a married mother of two children.